DispatchMe/slate/source/index.html.md

 We do, however, recommend that you store Dispatch's business object ID for your objects somewhere in your system, since our external IDs support is limited.

+<aside class="warning">The external IDs feature is currently only available to job sources.</aside>

 ## Filtering and Paginating
 For `GET` requests, several endpoints allow you to filter the results based on certain record attributes.
 These are all provided as nested values on a `filter` object within the query string, like so: `?filter[job_id]=123&filter[status]=scheduled`